qotsa/DripkaSystem/smev3client/README.md

 then build image using appropriate maven plugin

 ##How to debug
-Use debug profile (enabled for smev3adapter)
+Use debug profile to build service for debugging

 ##TODO
 - issues with one command build in maven